 Don't Wait to Get Training

 Of course, safety training is important to receive first.
 So, don’t wait until your order arrives.
 Go ahead and become a member of your local shooting range, take safety courses, and commit to a lifetime of responsible gun ownership.

 Myth #3 “It makes it easier to just download the forms for the background checks at home and bring them prefilled to the store or FFL.”

 Not true.
-Forms are pre-numbered and can only be issued one at a time per firearm, per person.
-Background check forms must also be filled out by hand, in person, and only by the person who is buying the firearm.
+Forms are pre-numbered and can only be issued one at a time in person for the purpose of obtaining specific firearms.